cisagov/icsnpp-s7comm/README.md

 zeek -N # Ensure everything compiled correctly and you are able to see ICSNPP::S7COMM
 ```

-Once you have tested the functionality locally and it appears to have compiled correctly, you can install it system-wide:
+Once users have tested the functionality locally and it appears to have compiled correctly, they can install it system-wide:
 ```bash
 sudo make install
 unset ZEEK_PLUGIN_PATH
 zeek -N # Ensure everything installed correctly and you are able to see ICSNPP::S7COMM
 ```

-To run this plugin in a site deployment you will need to add the line `@load icsnpp/s7comm` to your `site/local.zeek` file in order to load this plugin's scripts.
+To run this plugin in a site deployment, users will need to add the line `@load icsnpp/s7comm` to the `site/local.zeek` file to load this plugin's scripts.

-If you are not using site/local.zeek or another site installation of Zeek and just want to run this package on a packet capture you can add `icsnpp/s7comm` to your command to run this plugin's scripts on the packet capture:
+If users are not using site/local.zeek or another site installation of Zeek and want to run this package on a packet capture, they can add `icsnpp/s7comm` to the command to run this plugin's scripts on the packet capture:

 ```bash
 zeek -Cr icsnpp-s7comm/tests/traces/s7comm_plus_example.pcap icsnpp/s7comm
 ```

-If you want to deploy this on an already existing Zeek implementation and you don't want to build the plugin on the machine, you can extract the ICSNPP_S7comm.tgz file to the directory of the established ZEEK_PLUGIN_PATH (default is `${ZEEK_INSTALLATION_DIR}/lib/zeek/plugins/`).
+If users want to deploy this on an already existing Zeek implementation and don't want to build the plugin on the machine, they can extract the ICSNPP_S7comm.tgz file to the directory of the established ZEEK_PLUGIN_PATH (default is `${ZEEK_INSTALLATION_DIR}/lib/zeek/plugins/`).

 ```bash
 tar xvzf build/ICSNPP_S7comm.tgz -C $ZEEK_PLUGIN_PATH